salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

           clients:
           - '127.0.0.1'

-There are about 140 formulas present at the moment covered in `Formulas ecosystem` chapter.
+There are about 140 formulas in several categories.
+You can look at complete `Formula Ecosystem <extending-formulas.html>`_ chapter.

 System level (Business function units)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~